otto-de-legacy/tesla-mongo-connect/README.md

 # tesla-mongo-connect

-An addon to [tesla-microservice](https://github.com/otto-de/tesla-microservice) that allows to read an write to mongodb.
+An addon to [tesla-microservice](https://github.com/otto-de/tesla-microservice) that allows to read and write to mongodb.
 Most accesses are metered in graphite.

 `[de.otto/tesla-mongo-connect "0.1.8"]`